 A little past their prime, but still lovely, tough-as-nails California poppies adorn the seaside landscape.
 It doesn’t get much better than that!

-Garden planning is an important thing to do.
+A successful garden starts out with a good garden plan.
 Haphazardly throwing plants, trees, and shrubs together without a well-informed plan can be a recipe for disaster.

 Trees for Wet Areas